QasimTalkin/juliarDocs/Getting Started.md

 This method is recommended for people just starting with the programming language.

 ## Compile
-JuliarCompiler.jar works on all platforms that have Java installed.
+juliarFuture.jar works on all platforms that have Java installed.
 So it is system independent! run it in CommandPrompt/Console using the following command:

 `
-java -jar JuliarCompiler.jar something.jrl outputJARname
+java -jar juliarFuture.jar something.jrl outputJARname
 `

 Where something.jrl is Juliar script and output is output name.
 Because Juliar compiles directly into Java bytecode, Juliar programs can run anywhere Java is installed.

 ## Interpret
-JuliarCompiler.jar can also interpret code for those people that want to tweak and tinker the code on the go.
+juliarFuture.jar can also interpret code for those people that want to tweak and tinker the code on the go.
 You can have Juliar interpret by leaving out the output argument

 `
-java -jar JuliarCompiler.jar something.jrl
+java -jar juliarFuture.jar something.jrl
 `
 This will interpret the code and output the results on the screen.
 You can pipe the results to a file by using '>' followed by file name.

 ## FastCGI
-JuliarCompiler.jar can also run as web service.
-You can connect JuliarCompiler.jar to Apache, NGINX, Lighttpd, and many other services to process HTML files and output results to the user.
+juliarFuture.jar can also run as web service.
+You can connect juliarFuture.jar to Apache, NGINX, Lighttpd, and many other services to process HTML files and output results to the user. juliarFuture.jar makes it very easy to have a web server running by providing configurations for most popular web servers.
-JuliarCompiler.jar
-makes it very easy to have a web server running by providing configurations for most popular web servers.
-To launch JuliarCompiler.jar in FastCGI mod:
+To launch juliarFuture.jar in FastCGI mod:

 `
-java -jar -DFCGI_PORT=9000 JuliarCompiler.jar
+java -jar -DFCGI_PORT=9000 juliarFuture.jar
 `